 Students pursuing the MPH degree take a common core of public health courses plus an additional set of electives in an area of emphasis.
 The capstone experience can be a thesis, a combination of a report and a field experience, or a field experience with a major project.
-Students funded for assistantships or fellowships are expected to complete either the thesis or report/field experience option.
 The common path to the degree is as follows:

 - Apply for admission to the program in an identified area of emphasis. - Meet with the major advisor to plan the first semester schedule.
 If your advisor is supporting you with funds for a specific project, you should also discuss and arrange your work schedule. - During the second semester in the program, meet with your advisor and design a program of study that includes courses and the capstone experience.
 In consultation with your major advisor, select two other members of your supervisory committee from the list of faculty approved for the MPH Program. - Arrange a meeting of the supervisory committee to present your program of study and obtain the required signatures on the form from the Graduate School.
-Submit the signed program of study to the MPH Program Director for final approval before taking it to the Graduate School. - Complete the required courses and the capstone experience, culminating in a written document and oral defense of the scholarly work.
+Submit the signed program of study to the MPH Program Director for final approval before taking it to the Graduate School.

+- Complete the required courses and the capstone experience, culminating in a written document and oral defense of the scholarly work.
 Detailed requirements for the thesis or report are available from the Graduate School.
-Requirements and guidelines for the public health field experience and accompanying project are contained in a separate document available from the MPH Program Office or can be downloaded from the website.

-• Most full-time students can finish the program within two years.
+Requirements and guidelines for the public health field experience and accompanying project are contained in a separate document available from the MPH Program Office or can be downloaded from the website. - Most full-time students can finish the program within two years.